EngruugbeJimmy/Opolo_Conference_Webpage/README.md

 Finally, run diplay the index.html file in your local browser, or also, you can use Live Server in Visual Studio Code.

 ## Prerequisites
--IDE to edit and run the code (We use Visual Studio Code 🔥).
+- IDE to edit and run the code (We use Visual Studio Code 🔥).
--Git to versionning your work.
+- Git to versionning your work.

 ## Usage
--For anyone who wants to practice html5 or/and css3
+- For anyone who wants to practice html5 or/and css3
--For anyone who wants to create his own portfolio.
+- For anyone who wants to create his own portfolio.

 ## Authors